weakish/weakish.github.com/dive-into/eslint.md

 [prettier]: https://prettier.io/

-Also, prettier can also avoid some lint rules, for example, eslint's `curly` rule helps to avoid misleading code:
+Prettier also helps on some non-formatting lint rules.
+For example, eslint's `curly` rule helps to avoid misleading code:

 ```js
 if (condition)